Long-range one-dimensional internal diffusion-limited aggregation: Abstract

 \section{Abstract}

-We study internal diffusion limited aggregation on $\Z$, where a cluster is grown by sequentially adding the first site outside the cluster visited by each random walk dispatched from the origin.
-We assume that the increment distribution $X$ of the driving random walks has $\Exp X =0$, but may be neither simple nor symmetric, and can have $\Exp (X^2) = \infty$, for example.
-For the case where $\Exp (X^2) < \infty$, we prove that after $m$ walks have been dispatched, all but $o(m)$ sites in the cluster form an approximately symmetric contiguous block around the origin.
-This extends known results for simple random walk.
+We study internal diffusion limited aggregation on $\Z$, where a cluster is grown incrementally by adding, for each random walk dispatched from the origin, the first site it reaches outside the cluster.
+We assume that the increment distribution $X$ of the driving random walks has $\Exp X =0$, but need neither be simple nor symmetric, and can have $\Exp (X^2) = \infty$, for example.
+For the case where $\Exp (X^2) < \infty$, we prove that after $m$ of the random walks have been dispatched, all but $o(m)$ sites in the cluster form an approximately symmetric contiguous block around the origin.
+This strengthens a result of Blach\`ere, for centred random walks whose increments have {finite $3$rd moments}, to the optimal moments condition.
 On the other hand, if~$X$ is in the domain of attraction of a symmetric $\alpha$-stable law, $1 < \alpha <2$, we prove that the cluster contains a contiguous block of $\delta m +o(m)$ sites, where $0 < \delta < 1$, but, unlike the finite-variance case, one may not take $\delta=1$.